 From Street Athlete to Gym Rat: Learning Confidence and How to Cross Train like a Pro!July 2, 2018 / byrunningwhilevegan / Categories : Running, yoga

 I have had gym memberships on and off for my entire adult life.
-I’d play on sports teams growing up (never very good, and scared of the ball) and was on the swim team in high school – I thought PE was fun, except volleyball, I hated volleyball.
-I actually worked at the local gym as well, starting with the Kid’s Club and moving up to front desk.
-Working at a gym was my first job.
-My dad and I would work out together on weekends and he taught me how to use all the machines.
+I played on sports teams growing up and was on the swim team in high school – I thought PE was fun, except volleyball, I hated volleyball.
+I actually worked at the local gym in high school, starting with the Kid’s Club and moving up to front desk.
+Working at a gym was my first job!
+My dad and I would work out there together on weekends and he taught me how to use all the machines.

 After high school, I never really got back into the gym scene.
-I’m make a few appearances at the college fitness center, go hiking and eventually in my mid-20s I picked up running outside, Tae-bo and pilates.
+I’m make a few appearances at the college fitness center and go hiking; eventually in my mid-20s I picked up running outside, Tae-bo and pilates.
 Then I moved to Chicago and joined Bally’s Total Fitness.
-I wasn’t committed enough to a workout plan to see results and my calorie intake far outweighed forty-five minutes here and there on the treadmill.
+I wasn’t committed enough to a workout plan to see results and my calorie intake far outweighed forty-five minutes here and there on the treadmill and eliptical.
 I was always very uncomfortable with the personal trainers lurking about, trying to pick up new clientele from the customer base.
 I get it, that’s how they get business, but I felt like as soon as I got on a machine that wasn’t cardio, I’d be swooped upon.
 A gym membership was a luxury in and of itself; purchasing a personal training package was always far outside my budget, and I mostly I wanted the gym time to be my alone time between work and roommates.

 I moved to San Francisco in my late 20s, and picked up running again.
 I joined a gym close to my work, and would put in 3-5 miles on the treadmill most afternoons.
-I took my complimentary personal training session, and while it was great, again, I couldn’t afford the package.
-It was uncomfortable to see her around the gym, as I’d give impish smiles trying to hide my guilt of being more interested in spending my money elsewhere.
+I took my complimentary personal training session, and really enjoyed it, but unfortunately, I couldn’t afford the package.
+It was kind of uncomfortable to see her around the gym, as I’d give impish smiles trying to hide my guilt of being more interested in spending my money elsewhere.
 I ran my first 5k, in Oakland, and my mom bought me a pair of Asics for the race.
 I had always utilized Payless Brand shoes, so it was a big deal to have such a fancy pair!
 Until I had a pair of fitted running shoes, my logic was that “shoes are shoes!”.
 Of course with the exercising I had been doing up signing up for my first race, it was unnecessary to go for fancier shoes.
 Now of course, I wouldn’t have it any other way!
 The thing though, that was still happening even though I was putting in all this time at the gym, I wasn’t seeing results.

 After that, when I moved to Los Angeles, I thought I was done with gym culture.
 I looked into a few to join, but never made the commitment.
 I started doing workout videos in my apartment, which is how I found Tone It Up and Yoga With Adriene.
 I started running outside, lacing up the pair of hardly used Asics in my closet.
 I signed up for a 5k in Hollywood.
 I was running regularly and seeing results.
 My sister asked me if I wanted to run a half marathon with her, which I did!
 I did want to!
 It was a scary challenge I was willing to take on.
 I had never run over 5 miles before, so the training runs leading up to, and then running the half marathon, were a pretty big deal.